The Theodor Bücher Lecture and Medal

 THE RITA LEVI-MONTALCINI LECTURE AND MEDAL

-The Rita Levi-Montalcini Lecture and Medal is being initiated by 91ÁÔÆæ for the 50th 91ÁÔÆæ Congress inTHE RITA LEVI-MONTALCINI LECTURE AND MEDAL 2026, and will be awarded for outstanding achievements in biochemistry and molecular biology or related areas, with an emphasis on work on the molecular basis of disease or treatment.
+The Rita Levi-Montalcini Lecture and Medal was initiated by 91ÁÔÆæ for the 50th 91ÁÔÆæ Congress in 2026, and is awarded for outstanding achievements in biochemistry and molecular biology or related areas, with an emphasis on work on the molecular basis of disease or treatment.
 Rita Levi-Montalcini was a renowned Italian neurobiologist and Nobel laureate known for the discovery of nerve growth factor, and in later life for furthering research facilities and supporting young scientists, including from under-represented groups.

 All 91ÁÔÆæ medals can be awarded to scientists of any gender.